Deduplicate HubSpot Companies and Salesforce Accounts

 To finish deduplicating your Salesforce records, continue with the 3.
 Preview Deduplication Changes then Apply Merge to CRMs step below.

-For further instructions on configuring your deduplication, see the Bulk Merge Duplicate People, Companies article.
+For further instructions on configuring your deduplication, see the Salesforce Merge Duplicates Overview.

-Since only the company that is synchronizing with Salesforce will have the Salesforce Account ID, the presence of this value can be used to identify the correct HubSpot record to choose as the master.
+Since only the company synchronizing with Salesforce has the Salesforce Account ID, the presence of this value can be used to identify the correct HubSpot record to designate as the master.

-Under Step 1, use the same criteria as in the Salesforce deduplication to determine what HubSpot records should be considered duplicates.
+Under Step 1, use the same criteria as for Salesforce deduplication to determine which HubSpot records should be considered duplicates.

-On the Record tab for the very first rule, select the Salesforce Account ID field with the Condition, "exists."
+Under Step 3, on the Master tab for the very first rule, select the Salesforce Account ID field with the Condition "exists."
 Since these rules execute in order, if the Salesforce Account ID is found in one of the duplicate records, it will be chosen as the master and the rest of the rules in the list are ignored.

-If you do not specify what to keep for a field—when a field value is empty in the master record, Insycle picks a non-empty value from the most recently updated duplicate automatically.
+If you do not specify what to keep for a field, when a field value is empty in the master record, Insycle automatically picks a non-empty value from the most recently updated duplicate.

-Once you think you have all your Record and Field rules set, continue on to run a preview and see how it goes.
+Once you think you have all your Master and Field rules set, run a preview to see how it goes.

 Preview Merges in CSV Report